Chapters 29 and 30

 Magnetic field lines are generally accepted to emerge from the North pole of a magnet and enter its South pole as shown.
 This can be easily verified by placing a tiny compass around a bar-magnet at different positions.

-The Theory Behind Magnetism
+The Theory Behind Magnetism:

 As we know, atoms are made of negative electrons, positive protons, and neutral neutrons.
 Protons and neutrons have almost the same mass but are much heavier than electrons.
 Protons and neutrons form the nucleus.
 Electrons orbit the nucleus.
 Electrons are considered the moving charges in atoms.
 Electrons generate magnetic fields perpendicular to their planes of rotation.
-The following argument gives you an idea of how some materials exhibit magnetic property although it does not reflect the exact picture.
+The following argument gives you an idea of how some materials exhibit magnetic property although this does not reflect the exact picture.

-An object of mass 1 lb. for example, contains a very large number of atoms, and each atom depending on the element contains several electrons and each electron at any given instant of time has its own orientation of rotation and its own orientation of magnetic field vector.
+An object of mass 1kg, for example, contains a very large number of atoms, and each atom depending on the element contains several electrons and each electron at any given instant of time has its own orientation of rotation and its own direction of magnetic field vector.
 We are talking about hundreds of trillion trillions different magnetic field vectors in a piece of material.
 There is no guarantee that all such electrons have their magnetic field vectors oriented in a single direction so that their magnetic effects add up.
-An orbital is a space around a nucleus where the possibility of finding electrons is high.
+An orbital is a space around a nucleus where the possibility of finding electron is high.
 An orbital can be spherical, dumbbell-shaped, or of a few other geometric shapes.
 We assumed a spherical orbital for simplicity.
 Each orbital can be filled with 2 electrons.
-The two electrons in each orbital have opposite directions.
-This causes the magnetic field vectors have opposite directions as well.
+The two electrons in each orbital have opposite rotation directions.
+This causes their magnetic field vectors have opposite directions as well.
 The result is a zero net magnetic effect.
 This way, each atom that contains an even number of electrons will have all of its orbitals filled with pairs of electrons.
 Such atoms are magnetically neutral.
 However, atoms that contain odd numbers of electrons will have an orbital that is left with a single electron.
 Such atoms are not magnetically neutral by themselves.
 They become magnetically neutral, when they form molecules with the same or other atoms.
 There are a few elements such as iron, cobalt, and nickel that have a particular atomic structure.
-This particular structure allows orbitals to have single (unpaired) electrons.
+This particular structure allows some outer shells orbitals to have single (unpaired) electrons.
 Under normal circumstances, there is no guarantee that all orbitals of the atoms in a piece of iron, for example, to have their magnetic field vectors lined up parallel to each other.
 But if a piece of pure iron is placed in an external magnetic field, the planes of rotation of those single electrons line up such that their magnetic fields line up with the direction of the external field, and after the external field is removed, they tend to keep the new orientation and therefore the piece of pure iron becomes a magnet itself.
-The conclusion however is the fact that magnetism is the result of electric charge motion and that the magnetic field vector is perpendicular to the plane of rotation of electron.
+The overall conclusion however is the fact that magnetism is the result of electric charge motion and that the magnetic field vector is perpendicular to the plane of rotation of oriented charged particles (mostly electrons).

 Like poles and Unlike poles: